Worship, Workshops, and Action

 At 2022 Proctor Institute, we asked participants to tell their senators to help families with rising costs by investing in child care.
 It’s not too late to take action.
 Our children and families need your support.

-Congregations participate in a rigorous curriculum that offers practical and scholarly resources, and hands-on activities to support community engagement efforts to improve child and family well-being and advance justice.
+Congregations participate in a rigorous curriculum that offers practical and scholarly resources and hands-on activities.
+The “Practicing Resurrection” program supports community engagement efforts to improve child and family well-being and advance justice.

 Dale P. Andrews Freedom Seminary